chromium/chromium/chrome/browser/web_applications/README.md

 This refers to the the document described by the [appmanifest](https://www.w3.org/TR/appmanifest/) spec, with some extra features described by [manifest-incubations](https://wicg.github.io/manifest-incubations/index.html).
 This document describes metadata and developer configuration of an installable webapp.

+For code representations of the manifest see [the list](docs/manifest_representations.md).

 ### Manifest Link

 A manifest link is something that looks like this in a html document: